cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 ==============

-The state database (StateDB) is a serverless Amazon Web Services (AWS) DynamoDB table used by Cirrus to track the state of workflows and executions.
+The state database (StateDB) is a serverless Amazon Web Services (AWS) DynamoDB table used by Cirrus to track the state of workflows executions.
 As seen in the :doc:`architecture <20_arch>` the StateDB is an independant piece of AWS infrastructure.
 It is a critical component of Cirrus that ensures workflow state and executions are properly tracked as part of :doc:`monitoring